>> Features and Comparisons

 computer skills and some familiarity with Excel or Access is helpful

-general the CAMS system, which is based on the more available, cheaper
+but not essential.
+The CAMS system, which is based on the more available, cheaper

 familiar Excel spreadsheet software, is chosen by most conferences